 In the event Seller fails to satisfy the air emissions guarantees as set forth above and provided Seller has satisfied the other three requirements of Minimum Performance Criteria, for purposes of achieving Provisional Acceptance, Seller may elect and shall be deemed to have achieved Provisional Acceptance, if, Seller elects to (i) pay for any offsets or permit variances which would allow the Unit to operate (Seller must achieve the air emissions guarantee at one point in time prior to this alternative being a viable option) or (ii) pay for any state or federal government agency imposed fines or penalties which would allow the Unit to operate.
 Notwithstanding the foregoing, Seller shall be required as a warranty item pursuant to Article 13 to actually achieve air emissions guarantees for the Unit within 180 days after the commencement of such tests or longer as mutually agreed to by Buyer and Seller.

-The foregoing obligations are subject to the Buyer allowing sixty (60) days from the date of first fire of the Unit to complete Unit check outs, including adjustments or corrections to make the Unit ready for testing prior to the Scheduled Provisional Acceptance Date.
+The foregoing obligations are subject to the Buyer allowing sixty (60) days from the date of first fire of the Unit to complete Unit check outs, including adjustments or corrections to make the Unit ready for testing prior to the Scheduled Provisional Acceptance Date and immediately beginning the emission testing upon Seller’s final checkout of the Unit.
 If the foregoing condition is not met, Seller will receive day-for-day relief on the Scheduled Provisional Acceptance Date and the other dates referred to above.

 15.4.3 Drawing Schedule .